 Note: 4 miles to the right (E) on NH 124 is Jaffrey Center and the Monadnock Inn which offers food and lodging.
 See www.monadnockinn.com for a description of their accommodations.
 Two miles beyond Jaffrey Center is the business center of the Town of Jaffrey which additional food and lodgings.

 Crossing NH 124, enter the woods.
 Cross a stone wall and then another stone wall shortly and turn immediately right.
 Continue generally northeast to cross a brook at 1.3 (16.1) miles.
+The trail here crosses fields of boulders requiring careful footwork.
 Beyond the brook, begin a steady climb crossing a stone wall at 1.6 (16.4) miles.
 Descend into a gully and climb again reaching another stonewall at 1.7 (16.5) miles.
 Turn right to cross a wall and climb steadily, reaching a large trap rock ledge at 1.9 (16.7) miles.
-At 2 (16.8) miles reach the Cross Trail.
-The Old Toll Road is 300 feet to the right.
+At 2 (16.8) miles reach the Cart Path.
+The Old Toll Road is 300 feet to the right on this old trail.

-Cross the Cross Trail and soon bear to the left to reach a gully at 2.1 (16.9) miles.
-Beyond the gully, bear right to climb up steeply and pass through a dense pine grove.
-At 2.2 (17) miles turn left on an open path that leads to the old Picnic Grove.
 From the Picnic Grove take the White Arrow Trail to the 3,165 foot summit of Grand Monadnock at 3.3 (18.1) miles.
 Enjoy the steep climb here to the scenic open summit of one of the world’s most climbed mountains.
-When you reach the summit, make a note of where you entered the summit area as many trails radiate from the summit.
+When you arrive, be sure to note where you entered the summit area as many trails radiate from the summit.